benblack769/TigerCompiler/README.md

 ### Translating

 Each class of `ASTNode` has a `translate` function that returns a pointer to an IR tree.
 These functions are defined in `ast_translate.cc`.
 The main function in `tc.cc` calls the semantic checks on the root node, then calls translate on it.

+# HW6: Semantic Checking

 ### Symbol tables